 Skip to content

-NAF is seeking a motivated law/pre-law school or public policy graduate/undergraduate student for a May 15 -October 1, 2023, Public Policy & Advocacy Internship.
-The internship will provide students with the opportunity to learn about federal and state rare disease, research development, health policies, programs, and advocacy strategies while developing their research, writing, organization, communications, and outreach skills.
+NAF is seeking a motivated law/pre-law school or public policy graduate/undergraduate student for a June 17 – October 15, 2024, Public Policy & Advocacy Internship.
+The internship will provide students with the opportunity to learn about federal and state rare disease patient advocacy, research development and health policies while developing their research, writing, organization, communications, and outreach skills.
 Specifically, the intern will assist with strategizing, planning, and implementing NAF’s federal and state public advocacy priorities, initiatives, and events.

-View the full list of qualifications and responsibilities on the Public Policy Intern Position Profile.
+View the full list of qualifications and responsibilities on the Public Policy & Advocacy Intern Position Profile.

 Please share this with any students you know that might be interested!